 Curious about the therapeutic benefits of cannabis but hesitant to experience the high?
 While the euphoric effect of cannabis may be beneficial for people suffering from depression, many people express concern of experiencing a high when starting out with cannabis.

-In an effort to find ways to treat mild pain through the day, while maintaining optimal mental function, I have found that focusing on the below methods. following ways to benefits from cannabis without ever feeling too high.
+In an effort to find ways to treat mild pain through the day, while maintaining optimal mental function, I have found success focusing on the following methods.

 Perhaps the most surprising way to consume cannabis is by applying cannabis externally.
 I find that topicals help me target localized joint pain, muscle soreness, headaches and scar healing.
 Different infused cannabis products will have different levels of the active compounds including THC and CBD.
 For targetted pain relief, I use a THC-rich infused salve by Miss Envy Botanicals that also boast arnica oil and menthol, treating my aching muscles after a long hike.
 My cannabis-infused face oil contains jojoba and evening primrose oil to smooth and moisturize my skin.